kosli-dev/cli/docs.kosli.com/content/tutorials/get_familiar_with_Kosli.md

 ## Step 5: Create a Kosli environment

-A Kosli *environment* stores snapshots containing information about the software artifacts that you are running in your runtime environments.
+A Kosli *environment* stores snapshots containing information about the software artifacts you are running in your runtime environments.

 Create a Kosli environment: